openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 | 429  | if the Event Receiver is sending too many requests in a given amount of time; see related "min_verification_interval" in {{stream-config}}
 {: title="Verification Errors" #taberifyerr}

-The following is a non-normative example request to trigger a verification event:
+The following is a non-normative example request to trigger a Verification Event:

 ~~~ http
 POST /ssf/verify HTTP/1.1